-Typically to adjust your audio settings for an organization, rooms or for individual devices, you’d need an AV integrator or audio engineer to come in and make the adjustments.
+Typically to adjust your audio for your organization’s rooms and devices, you’d need an AV integrator or audio engineer to come in and make the adjustments.
 But, if you haven’t already noticed, Stem is anything but typical.
 We want to empower you with the freedom to customize and adjust your audio solutions for your entire organization, all on your own.
-So, let’s break down how you can adjust the settings of your organization, individual rooms, and individual devices through the Stem ecosystem platform’s Advanced Settings.
+So, let’s break down how you can adjust the settings of your organization, individual rooms, and devices through the Stem ecosystem platform’s Advanced Settings.

 Advanced General settings

 So, let’s start with the Advanced General settings.
-The adjustments you make here will then apply to every room and individual device in your organization.
-We’re gonna later cover the Advanced Settings within the rooms and then in devices.
-So, let’s get started by selecting the Settings button.
+The adjustments made here will apply to every room and device in the organization.

-Now the first thing that is on this page is the Apply Settings button.
-As a safeguard in our system, once you make a change in Advanced Settings you must click the apply settings button to send the updated settings information to all the devices.
-So when you’re done changing things, make sure to click that button or else your updated settings won’t apply.
-But don’t worry, if you forget the platform will ask if you are sure that you want to exit without saving your changes.
+As a safeguard in our system, once a change is made in Advanced Settings you must click the apply settings button to send the updated settings information to all the devices.
+So, after changes have been made to the Advanced General Settings, make sure to click “APPLY SETTINGS” or else the updated changes won’t apply.
+But don’t worry, if you forget the platform will ask if you want to exit without saving your changes.

-After that, you will see Scheduled Restart.
-This allows you to actually schedule an organization-wide restart for all of your devices.
-It’s not necessary to do this but in certain instances, you may want to reset your network.
-You can choose the frequency from “never” maybe “weekly” or “daily” and set the day and the time if you choose to schedule a reoccurring restart of your system.
+Next, is Scheduled Restart which allows you to schedule an organization-wide restart for every room and device.
+You can choose the frequency from “never” maybe “weekly” or “daily” and set the day and the time if you choose to schedule a recurring restart of your system.
 Don’t forget, once you’re done click “apply settings.”

-Next, we have Scheduled Testing, which works on the same exact principle as the reboot, only in this case it’s going to run system tests.
-Now remember you can run your tests only for particular rooms or for particular devices too, but when you adjust it in Advanced General settings it will apply to all devices in an organization that will be tested at the same time.
-So maybe choose a time like in the late evening or on the weekends when nobody’s in the office so your co-workers won’t be bothered by these tests.
+Then, we have Scheduled Testing, which works on the same exact principle as the reboot, only in this case it’s going to run system tests.
+When you adjust scheduled testing in Advanced General settings it will apply to all rooms and devices in your organization We recommend choosing a time either in the late evening or on the weekends when nobody’s in the office so your co-workers won’t be bothered by these tests (same applies to restart).

-Then we move down the list and we have the toggle light display.
+After that, we move down the list and to the toggle light display section.
 This controls all of the active lights on every single device.
-For example, when devices are working you will see either beamforming or a blue status light.
-When you turn these lights off then you will no longer see those active lights.
-However, the mute lights and other critical indication lights will remain on.
+For example, when devices are working you will see either beamforming or a blue status light and when these lights are turned off, you will no longer see those active lights.
+However, the mute lights and other critical indicator lights will remain on.

-Afterward, we have the option to utilize IP Address Whitelist.
-Now, this is not going to be something that many people choose to use, but if you have multiple virtual networks you will be able to actually control devices that are in a separate virtual network by whitelisting your devices.
-So, just type in the IP address of the device that isn’t on your virtual network that you added to this whitelist.
-Once you do that, your controller will be able to see that device and still use it.
-Remember this does not mean that devices that are on cross virtual networks can talk to each other, they can only control.
+Then, we have the option to utilize IP Address Whitelist.
+This can be used if you have multiple virtual networks and you want to be able to control devices that are in a separate virtual network by whitelisting your devices.
+To do this, type in the IP address of the device that isn’t on the virtual network that you want to add to this whitelist.
+Once that is complete, your controller will be able to see that device and use it.
+Remember, this does not mean that devices that are on cross virtual networks can talk to each other, they can only control one another.

 Finally, we have our organization settings.
 When installing your ecosystem, you have two security settings within the platform to choose from: creating an organization or default settings.
 Creating an organization increases the security level of your ecosystem.
 It allows devices only from the same organization to communicate and control each other, all of which is protected by a password you create.